byu-cs-236-f25/homework-1-sets-ericmercer/README.md

 There are three types of unit tests used in CS 236:
 - a **positive test** provides evidence that the _code produces the correct result_ for valid input because the test is based on a known math fact or expected behavior
 - a **negative test** provides evidence that the _code does not produce an incorrect result_, and is used to detect logical errors or incorrect outcomes in your code
-- a **type-checking test** confirms that a function you've written _raises the correct kind of error_ when given input of the wrong type, and is used to "enforce contracts" so that your code only operates on they kinds of inputs you expect
+- a **type-checking test** confirms that a function you've written _raises the correct kind of error_ when given input of the wrong type, and is used to "enforce contracts" so that your code only operates on the kinds of inputs you expect

 In this assignment, we'll write type-checking tests, but later in the class we'll use the tool called `mypy` that helps us do _static type checking_ so that we don't have to write so many tests.
 The tool `mypy` was one of the packages specified in `pyproject.toml`.